SimonYip22/Clinical-Entity-Extraction-Validation-System/README.md

 ##
 ## 17.3 Extraction and Validation Limitations

 The pipeline depends on rule-based extraction before transformer validation.
-This provides exact span provenance and schema control, but it also bounds recall.

-If the rule layer fails to generate a candidate entity, the transformer cannot recover it.
+This provides exact span provenance and schema control, but also bounds recall: if the rule layer fails to generate a candidate entity, the transformer cannot recover it.

 Missed lexical variants, uncommon abbreviations, spelling variation, or unexpected phrasing therefore remain unrecoverable downstream.

-The transformer validation layer also has limitations.
-It operates primarily on sentence-level context, but some clinical validity decisions require wider note-level, admission-level, or temporal context.
-For example, whether a condition is active, historical, resolving, or clinically relevant may depend on information outside the local sentence.
+The transformer validation layer also operates primarily on sentence-level context.
+Some clinical validity decisions require wider note-level, admission-level, or temporal context, especially when determining whether a condition is active, historical, resolving, or clinically relevant.

-The precision-oriented threshold reduced false positives but also reduced recall.
-Evaluation showed this trade-off was not uniform across entity types: transformer validation improved output quality for `INTERVENTION` and `CLINICAL_CONDITION`, but degraded `SYMPTOM` performance where rule-based extraction and negation handling were already relatively strong.
+Finally, the precision-oriented threshold reduced false positives but also reduced recall.
+This trade-off was not uniform across entity types, showing that a single global threshold is too coarse for the final system.

-This suggests that a single global validation threshold is too coarse.
-Entity-specific thresholds, bypass logic, or wider-context validation may be required for stronger performance.

 ##
 ## 17.4 Evaluation Limitations